-The Dust Bowl was the name given to the drought-stricken Southern Plains region of the United States, which suffered severe dust storms during a dry period in the 1930s.
+The Dust Bowl was the name given to the drought-stricken southern plains region of the United States, which suffered severe dust storms during a drought in the 1930s.
 As high winds and choking dust swept the region from Texas to Nebraska, people and livestock were killed and crops failed across the entire region.
 The Dust Bowl intensified the crushing economic impacts of the Great Depression and drove many farming families on a desperate migration in search of work and better living conditions.

 What Caused the Dust Bowl?

 The Dust Bowl was caused by several economic and agricultural factors, including federal land policies, changes in regional weather, farm economics and other cultural factors.
 After the Civil War, a series of federal land acts coaxed pioneers westward by incentivizing farming in the Great Plains.